Paolo-Gambardella/React-Native-Scripts/docs/commands.md

-# Command Reference for totem-cli
+# Command Reference for react-native-scripts-cli

 TODO: Add your command reference here